-The Wisconsin Child Psychiatry Consultation Program (CPCP) provides consultation, education, and referral support to enrolled primary care providers caring for children and adolescents with behavioral health concerns.
+The Wisconsin Child Psychiatry Consultation Program (CPCP) provides consultation, education, and referral support to enrolled primary care providers.
+These providers typically care for kids and teens with behavioral health concerns.

-The Wisconsin CPCP model supports the behavioral health needs of children and families by providing:
+The Wisconsin CPCP supports the behavioral health needs of children and families.
+It provides:

-- Provider-to-provider consultation to answer questions and provide information about:
+- Provider-to-provider consultation to answer questions and offer information about:

 - Screening and diagnosis.